claudelguembu/nasa-path-finder/README.md

 - Verification of UI functionality to drag and drop new model / handrail files

 #### Pathing Logic
 - Wingspan selection factors into each calculated path criteria
+- Wingspan choice prints in console window
+- Wingspan thresholds print in console window
 - Node graph test of shortest paths against software output to verify functionality
-- Distance (in inches) displays in console window Route output
+- Total Distance (in inches) displays on Path Results tab and Console window

 ## Tasks in Progress
 - Update model to include all of ISS with complete handrail list